Neanderthal behavior: Social hierarchy

-It is sometimes suggested, since they were hunters of challenging big game and lived in small groups, there was no sexual division of labour as seen in modern hunter-gatherer societies.
-That is, men, women, and children all had to be involved in hunting, instead of men hunting with women and children foraging.
-However, with modern hunter-gatherers, the higher the meat dependency, the higher the division of labour.
+It is sometimes suggested that, since Neanderthals were hunters of challenging big game and lived in small groups, there was no sexual division of labour as seen in modern hunter-gatherer societies.
+That is, men, women, and children all had to be involved in hunting, instead of men hunting and women and children foraging.
+On the other hand, with modern hunter-gatherers, typically the higher the meat dependency, the more stringent the division of labour.
 Further, tooth-wearing patterns in Neanderthal men and women suggest they commonly used their teeth for carrying items, but men exhibit more wearing on the upper teeth, and women the lower, suggesting some cultural differences in tasks.

 It is controversially proposed that some Neanderthals wore decorative clothing or jewellery—such as a leopard skin or raptor feathers—to display elevated status in the group.
-Hayden postulated that the small number of Neanderthal graves found was because only high-ranking members would receive an elaborate burial, as is the case for some modern hunter-gatherers.
 Trinkaus suggested that elderly Neanderthals were given special burial rites for lasting so long given the high mortality rates.
-Alternatively, many more Neanderthals may have received burials, but the graves were infiltrated and destroyed by bears.
+Alternatively, many more Neanderthals may have received burials, but the graves were infiltrated and destroyed by, for example, bears.
 Given that 20 graves of Neanderthals aged under 4 have been found—over a third of all known graves—deceased children may have received greater care during burial than other age demographics.

-Looking at Neanderthal skeletons recovered from several natural rock shelters, Trinkaus said that, although Neanderthals were recorded as bearing several trauma-related injuries, none of them had significant trauma to the legs that would debilitate movement.
+Looking at Neanderthal skeletons from several natural rock shelters, Trinkaus found that, although Neanderthals were recorded as bearing several trauma-related injuries, none of them had significant trauma to the legs that would debilitate movement.
 He suggested that self worth in Neanderthal culture derived from contributing food to the group; a debilitating injury would remove this self-worth and result in near-immediate death, and individuals who could not keep up with the group while moving from cave to cave were left behind.
-However, there are examples of individuals with highly debilitating injuries being nursed for several years, and caring for the most vulnerable within the community dates even further back to H. heidelbergensis.
-Especially given the high trauma rates, it is possible that such an altruistic strategy ensured their survival as a species for so long.
+There are nonetheless examples of individuals with other debilitating injuries being nursed for several years.
+There are examples of infirming injured group members in even earlier human species.
+Especially given the high trauma rates, it is possible that such an altruistic strategy ensured the survival of the species for so long.